Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Theoretical analysis

 We define the iteration to be locally convergent at $A=(SOC_{true}, SOH_{true})$ when there exists a neighborhood of $A$, and the iterative method will converge to $A$ when the initial point is in the neighborhood.
-Suppose that the derivative of $SOC_k$ and $\frac{dOCV}{dSOC}$ to $SOH_k$ are continuous in the domain, then the local convergence of the method can be judged by the derivative of $g$, which is defined in (\ref{L}).
+The local convergence of the method can be assessed by analyzing the derivative of $g$ with respect to its argument, which is defined in (\ref{L}).